 VERIFAI-2026

-The VERIFAI workshop, the first of its kind, is devoted to the interplay between the two technologies: not only how to verify AI tools but also (the main focus) how verification techniques can make “vibe coding” efficient and reliable.
+The VERIFAI workshop, sponsored by CNRS, is the first of its kind.
+It is devoted to the interplay between the two technologies: not only how to verify AI tools but also (the main focus) how verification techniques can make “vibe coding” efficient and reliable.

 Topics